mountain-snatcher/majorana-tfim-vqet/README.md

-# 🌌 Exploring Majorana Zero Modes in Quantum Spin Chains
+#  Exploring Majorana Zero Modes in Quantum Spin Chains

-#  What Is It About?

 This project simulates a special type of quantum system—a chain of tiny magnets (called spins)—and explores the possibility of finding Majorana zero modes, which are strange, stable particles that could one day power error-proof quantum computers.